 Environment Southland monitors popular sites for swimming or gathering shellfish.
-We check these spots for bacteria that might make you sick.

 Using our SMART tips, you can choose a good place to swim or gather shellfish.
 Making a decision about where to go is all about combining the information that Environment Southland provides, along with your own observations and checks.
 It's easy to use our maps and SMART tips, and you can find out more about our recreational water quality monitoring here.